mortie/nbon/README.md

   or vice versa, **does** preserve the semantics of the document.
 * The LEB128 encoding scheme for integers allows them to be arbitrarily large, but implementations may impose restrictions.
-  Consumers of NBON documents must support positive integers up to 9007199254740991 and negative integers down to -9007199254740991 (this is the range supported by 64-bit floats).
+  Consumers of SBON documents must support positive integers up to 9007199254740991 and negative integers down to -9007199254740991 (this is the range supported by 64-bit floats).